 - Water & Wood Rot Repairs – Roof

 When explaining home construction, maintenance and repair concepts, it helps to use examples of things most people are familiar with.
 That's why I like to talk about the spongy or sponge test.
 The sponge test is a very easy way to identify if you've got problems with wood rot.
-Curious to learn …
+Curious to …

 One of the best things about owning a house is you're the decision maker, so you decide which repairs to handle yourself, and when to hire a contractor.
 You might want to handle all your home repairs but it's wise to be realistic.
 You might not have the time, the tools or experience needed where …